 Many people seem to confuse veganism with gluten-free diets.
 I was offered a cheeseburger on a lettuce wrap instead of the bun one time at a burger place.
 The sweet young employee thought I needed a gluten-free meal, which is why he suggested a replacement for the bun.
 I kindly explained the difference to him and ordered the fries!

-Tips For Eating Out As A Vegan
+How To Eat Out As A Vegan

 Along my vegan journey, I have had to learn how to analyze menus, get creative with my meals, and communicate my needs to the restaurant employees.